eshneken/native-ingress-controller/README.md

 docker push ocir.us-ashburn-1.oci.oraclecloud.com/idxhcvzolqr/public/burn-cpu:1.0
 ```

-6. Check the Container Registry section in the OCI Console in the root compartment to see that public/burn-cpu repo and image have been created.
+9. Check the Container Registry section in the OCI Console in the root compartment to see that public/burn-cpu repo and image have been created.

-7. For simplicity, change the visibility of the repo to 'Public'.
+10. For simplicity, change the visibility of the repo to 'Public'.
 Otherwise, you will need to configure imagePullSecrets in the yamls of the following section.

 ## Deploy Native Ingress Controller to OKE Cluster
 In previous steps you've configured the OCI Native Ingress Controller as an Add-On.
 Now you need to create an instance of the Ingress with a LBaaS facing the Internet.

 1. Open 1-ingress-controller-defs.yaml and
-    a.
-Replace COMPARTMENT_OCID with the OCID of the compartment your cluster is in
+    1. Replace COMPARTMENT_OCID with the OCID of the compartment your cluster is in
-    b.
-Replace LBAAS_SUBNET_OCID with the OCID of the LB subnet in your cluster's VCN
+    1. Replace LBAAS_SUBNET_OCID with the OCID of the LB subnet in your cluster's VCN

 2. kubectl apply -f 1-ingress-controller-defs.yaml